LangStream/documentation/building-applications/flare-pattern.md

 # Active Retrieval Augmented Generation (FLARE) Pattern

-The Flare patten is an extension of the [The Retrieval Augmented Generation (RAG) pattern](./rag-pattern.md) that adds a feedback loopin order to improve the quality of the answers provided by LLM.
+The Flare pattern is an extension of the [The Retrieval Augmented Generation (RAG) pattern](./rag-pattern.md) that adds a feedback loop to improve the quality of the answers provided by the LLM.

-You can find at https://arxiv.org/abs/2305.06983 the original paper describing the FLARE pattern.
+You can read the original paper describing the FLARE pattern [here](https://arxiv.org/abs/2305.06983).

-Plese note that currently Flare can be implemented only with OpenAI models and with the [ai-text-completions](../pipeline-agents/ai-actions/ai-text-completions.md) agent because it needs the probability of correctness (logprobs) for each token.
+Please note that currently FLARE can be implemented only with OpenAI models and the [ai-text-completions](../pipeline-agents/ai-actions/ai-text-completions.md) agent because it requires the probability of correctness (logprobs) for each token.

 ### How does Flare work ?

-The idea behind Flare is quite simple.
-Using the Completions API the LLM returns a "probability" for each token in the generated text.
+The idea behind Flare is quite simple: using the Completions API, the LLM returns a "probability" for each token in the generated text.
-With this information we can identify the tokens that are more likely to be wrong and retrieve more pieces of information (documents) in order to automatically build a better prompt for the LLM.
+With this information, we can identify the tokens that are more likely to be wrong and retrieve more pieces of information (documents) to automatically build a better prompt for the LLM.

 This is the flow of a Flare pipeline: